gam415/gwtasdevs.github.io/README.md

 - Toolbox can be used in guild halls
 - Blocklists for `/useskill` are removed
 - Multiple `/useskill` is supported
+- Allow using chat commands when guild wars is not the focussed window
 - Useful TAS plugins are provided:
   * `SST`: allows writing in-game scripts
   * `RawDialogs`: adds a command `/rawdialog <dialog_id>` that will send the raw dialog packet, allowing to send dialogs when the NPC is in combat.